reaster/cardano_wallet_sdk/README.md

 * DApp Linking - Metamask-like Chrome browser extension.

 ### Running Tests
-Many of the unit tests are actualy integration tests that require a blockfrost key to run.
+Many of the unit tests are actually integration tests that require a blockfrost key to run.
 Installation steps are as follows:
 * git clone git@github.com:reaster/cardano_wallet_sdk.git
 * register for a free [blockfrost](https://blockfrost.io/) testnet policy-id key.
 * paste the policy-id key into a text file named: blockfrost_project_id.txt in the parent directory of this project.